bfredl/forklift/README.md

 - [x] Dump final output using `ndisasm`
 - [x] Tracebacks to generated code (using a custom signal handler or patch to stlib)
 - [x] _Partial_ support for being compiled with zig stage2

+Secondly, `src/FLIR.zig` implements a simple SSA IR on top of the above.
+What is implemented is a few basic compiler passes, like

+- [x] Conversion from mutable temporaries to proper SSA form
+- [ ] liveliness analysis (partially, doesn't handle nested loops yet)
+- [x] linear scan Register allocation
+- [x] x86-64 code generation.